-A reliable, mid-priced option along San Lorenzo Road, Escape is the new incarnation of long-running Chestnutz, run by new owners Mark and Greg, who have added new patio furniture, remodeled some rooms with sleek Mid-Century-inspired designs, and made a number of additional improvements.
+A reliable, mid-priced option along San Lorenzo Road, Escape (641 San Lorenzo Rd., 760-325-5269), formerly known as Chestnutz, is run by owners Mark and Greg, who have outfitted the compound with attractive patio furniture, sleek Mid-Century furnishings in the spacious rooms (some with kitchens), and other thoughtful touches.
 Escape fills a nice niche by providing personal service, including an afternoon social hour and Continental breakfast, and creating a vibe that's equally relaxed and social - it's a good option if you're looking to meet other guys (most guests prefer to go without clothing around the grounds), but just as inviting for couples seeking seclusion.
 A 15-man hot tub and good-size pool round out the amenities.

 Intimate, classy, and with finest personal attention of any gay resort in Palm Springs, the Hacienda at Warm Sands (586 S. Warm Sands Dr., 760-327-8111) lies in the heart of the gay-resort district for which it is named.
 A well-trained, easygoing staff tends to guests every need, and the perks are many: beautiful complimentary breakfast and lunch spreads, a self-service laundry with free supplies, an extensive library with books and periodicals - there's even a pillow menu, so that you'll get a great night's sleep in your cushy room.
 Decor is posh yet casual enough for relaxation - think French doors with plantation shutters, Asian furniture, two-man showers (in top suites).
 The grounds are meticulously kept, with tile walkways, two pools, and a gurgling Spanish fountain.